We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When to speak with a doctor

-People should consult with an eye doctor if they experience any of the following:
+People should consult with an eye doctor if they experience any of

 - red, swollen, or painful eyes

 - blurry vision

 - not being able to see in focus, even when wearing prescription glasses or contact lenses

 - a healthcare professional recommends an eye exam